zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 Meaning is not information.
 Meaning is the relation of information to a valuing consciousness.
 A sentence means something to you because it matters to you, connects to your purposes, relates to your existence.

-AI processes semantic relationships—the statistical associations between words and concepts.
+AI processes semantic relationships, the statistical associations between words and concepts.
 But semantic processing is not meaning.
 There is no one to whom the output matters.

 **Why this matters:** Art is not merely pattern.
 Art is pattern imbued with meaning.
 The viewer perceives not just form but significance.
 Without a meaning-maker behind the work, significance must be entirely projected by the viewer.